well my mom wants me to see a gyn now and i wanted to know.......?

 how long will it take?

-if i were to close my legs while they were inserting that thing waht will they say and do?
+if i were to close my legs while they were inserting that thing what will they say and do?

 do i really have to go through this now?

-my friends have also told me that it is very uncomfortable and embarassing. is it true
+oh and all my friends have said that it is extremely uncomfortable and totally embarassing. is that true?

 You may be worried about your first pelvic exam.
 It's very normal to be anxious about something when you don't know what to expect.
 Hopefully after reading this information, you will be reassured that it is simple, isn't painful and takes only about 5 minutes.
 It is also normal to feel embarrassed or uneasy about your first exam.
 However, if you know what to expect, it may help you relax.
 Your health care provider understands how you feel and will be sensitive and gentle, and answer any questions you have.